 Oral Health for Infants & Toddlers

-According to the Centers for Disease Control and Prevention (2019), cavities (also known as tooth decay) is the most common childhood disease in the United States.
-It is important to take care of your child’s teeth as soon as the first tooth appears, after all, tooth decay is preventable.
+According to the Centers for Disease Control and Prevention, cavities (also known as tooth decay) are the most common childhood disease in the United States.
+It is important to take care of your child’s teeth as soon as the first tooth appears, after all, you can stop cavities from forming.

 Are you a parent or caregiver?